You want people to see your website, particularly if you’ve put in the work of creating one from scratch.

 Revive Old Posts is a free social media automation plugin for WordPress.
-You can use this tool to schedule or automatically share any WordPress post or page to your Facebook and Twitter accounts.
+This tool can schedule or automatically share any WordPress post or page to your Facebook and Twitter accounts.
 This will help ensure that all your content continues to get views and traffic, no matter when it was published.

-Because the plugin is integrated with Google Analytics, you can then monitor the traffic your posts are getting to see what’s popular and when your readers are most active on social media.
+Because the plugin is integrated with Google Analytics, you can monitor the traffic your posts get to see what’s popular and when your readers are most active on social media.

 If you want more functionality, you can upgrade to the PRO version of Revive Old Posts.
 With this version, you’ll be able to share your content on multiple accounts, like LinkedIn, Tumblr, Pinterest, and Instagram in addition to Facebook and Twitter.
-You’ll also be able to share media files as well as WooComerce products and other custom post types with the premium version.
+You’ll also be able to share media files, WooComerce products, and other custom post types with the premium version.

 The Inline Related Posts plugin will take your internal linking strategy to the next level.
 You can use this plugin to easily add links to relevant content in the middle of your WordPress post or page to increase page views and engagement on your site.

 With more than 20 combinations for displaying these internal links, you can style them to stand out without interrupting or distracting your visitors from reading the current article.
-Just navigate to settings in your WP dashboard and begin customizing the opacity, text color, border, and copy of your display box.
+Just navigate to settings in your WP dashboard and begin customizing your display box's opacity, text color, border, and copy.

-This plugin also comes with a social sharing option so you can increase traffic on your site while reducing the bounce rate.
+This plugin also comes with a social sharing option to increase site traffic while reducing the bounce rate.